 As the drama has unfolded over the past three years, it seems obvious Stevie Nicks’ and Lindsey Buckingham’s love and friendship has run its course.

 Why did Lindsey decide to slam the door on Fleetwood Mac now?
-The cynical answer might be that it’s because he has a new album that was released September 17th, and his attacks on Nicks and Azoff sure garnered attention.
+The cynical answer might be that it’s because he had a new album that was released September 17th, 2021, and his attacks on Nicks and Azoff sure garnered attention.